mibho/exploringVMP/README.md

 - also applicable to the decryption routine used to calculate location of the next starting point of the bytecode and location of table containing handlers

+same_binary_recompiled.zip - each binary is the same: provide 2 numbers and youll get output of
+    ```
+    secret1:
+    secret2:
+    ```
+(dont remember but i think secret2 is addition LOL)

 # MUST READ

 ### VMProtect